ionStici/tools/mds/github-intro.md

 1. Create a new repo on GitHub
 2. Connect your local repo (add a remote)
-3. Push up your changes yo GitHub
+3. Push up your changes to GitHub

 **Option 2:** _Start from Scratch._ If you haven't begun work on your local repo..